pantuza/sceptre-eks-lb-resolver/README.md

 [Sceptre](https://github.com/Sceptre/sceptre) custom resolver you can use to dynamically read [AWS EKS](https://aws.amazon.com/eks/)
 Load Balancer URI into your Sceptre config.

-It reads services inside your Kubernetes cluster that type is `LoadBalancer` and returns its External DNS/URI.
+It reads services inside your Kubernetes cluster with type `LoadBalancer` and returns its External DNS/URI.

 ## Installation